RobBlackwell/cl-azure/README.md

 Azure](http://www.microsoft.com/windowsazure/) is an open, cross platform cloud storage system that isn't tied to Windows or .NET.

+It certainly shows that Common Lisp is still suitable for modern application development.

 It's helped me to understand the Windows Azure API mechanisms, but more than that, it turns out to be a useful debugging and experimentation tool.

+I always get a buzz out of standing up in front of a bunch of C# developers and demo'ing it ;-)

 Any comments, feedback, constructive criticism or code contributions welcome!